postman721/XClock/README.md

 Two versions:

 XClock.jar has frames use this with Windows systems or whenever you want to have frames.
 XClock_u.jar is the frameless version.
 You can use this on Linux etc. Tip.
-Press ALT to move the frameless window around in Linux.
+Press/hold ALT to move the frameless window around in Linux.

 _______